 Do your due diligence.
 If you're trying to get a better deal, understand the market.
 Be mindful of potential negative signals if you’re not coming from a place of strength.

 Be disciplined in how you manage and plan for spending

 Be very specific about how you’re going to calibrate your spending in order to optimise ROI in case you raise a round.
-The last thing an investor wants to see is a founder unsure about how they plan to utilize additional funds.
+The last thing a proactive investor wants to see is a founder unsure about how they plan to utilize additional funds.

 Ensure you highlight which areas of your business could be at risk incase of further economic downturn.
 It helps to keep investors abreast of risks within your business to build trustworthy relations.

 Look out for investors that offer creative valuation structures.
 Investors are looking at structures that enable them to invest at an acceptable valuation keeping in mind the recessionary environment.

 But remember many of them have your best interests in mind and are looking at ways to ensure management teams and existing shareholders are able capture back value if the situation improves quicker than expected.

 If you’re at a position of strength, consider uncapped notes with future potential

 Some companies aren’t doing new rounds and instead leveraging existing investor notes to raise more cash.